-You know that twinge of guilt that creeps up on you any time you go shopping for something you don’t really need?
-You can use self-fulfillment as a counterbalance to lighten that burden of guilt for customers, making the decision to buy that much easier.
+You know that twinge of guilt you get any time you go shopping for something you don’t really need?
+Companies can use self-actualization to lighten that burden of guilt for customers, making the decision to buy easier.
 So, how can you make customers feel like they’re doing the right thing in a practical sense?

 Fake happiness won’t cut it

 You may be familiar with “joy” marketing, which started picking up steam in recent years; a whole lot of cheesy ads starring cute kids, unrealistically happy families, elderly couples, and boxes full of puppies — all designed to tug the heartstrings and give you the tingles.